-Working on fixing leaky gut by yourself may take a lot longer, and be much more hit and miss.
-It’s important to note that healing of gut takes time and effort, and it’s not a overnight process.
+Working on fixing a leaky gut by yourself may take a lot longer, and be much more hit-and-miss.
+It’s important to note that healing of the gut takes time and effort, and it’s not an overnight process.
 So, it’s crucial to continue with healthy lifestyle habits and diet even after symptoms have improved.

 - “Dietary polysaccharide-rich extract from Eucheuma cottonii modulates the inflammatory response and suppresses colonic injury on dextran sulfate sodium-induced colitis in mice” – S. Sudirman, Y. H. Hsu, J. L. He, Z. L. Kong, 5 October 2018 [PolsONE] [Archive]

 - “The Potency of Red Seaweed (Eucheuma cottonii) Extracts as Hepatoprotector on Lead Acetate-induced Hepatotoxicity in Mice” – G. Wardani, N. Farida, R. Andayani, M. Kuntoro, S. A. Sudjarwo, September 2017 [PubMed] [Archive]

 - “Polyphenol-rich seaweed (Eucheuma cottonii) extract suppresses breast tumour via hormone modulation and apoptosis induction” – F. Namvar, S. Mohamed, S. G. Fard, J. Behravan, N. M. Mustapha, N. J. M. Alitheen, F. Othman, 11 April 2011 [ScienceDirect] [Archive]

 - “9 Ways Lactobacillus Acidophilus Can Benefit Your Health” – R. Robertson, 14 June 2017 [Healthline] [Archive]